Edward VI: Upbringing and education

 Edward was a healthy baby who suckled strongly from the outset.
 His father was delighted with him; in May 1538, Henry was observed "dallying with him in his arms ... and so holding him in a window to the sight and great comfort of the people".
 That September, the Lord Chancellor, Lord Audley, reported Edward's rapid growth and vigour, and other accounts describe him as a tall and merry child.
 The tradition that Edward VI was a sickly boy has been challenged by more recent historians.
-At the age of four, he fell ill with a life-threatening "quartan fever", but, despite occasional illnesses and poor eyesight, he enjoyed generally good health until the last six months of his life.
+At age four, he fell ill with a life-threatening "quartan fever", but, despite occasional illnesses and poor eyesight, he enjoyed generally good health until the last six months of his life.

 Edward was initially placed in the care of Margaret Bryan, "lady mistress" of the prince's household.
 She was succeeded by Blanche Herbert, Lady Troy.
 Until the age of six, Edward was brought up, as he put it later in his Chronicle, "among the women".
-The formal royal household established around Edward was, at first, under Sir William Sidney, and later Sir Richard Page, stepfather of Edward's aunt Anne (the wife of Edward Seymour).
+The formal royal household established around Edward was, at first, under William Sidney, and later Richard Page, stepfather of Edward's aunt Anne (the wife of Edward Seymour).
 Henry demanded exacting standards of security and cleanliness in his son's household, stressing that Edward was "this whole realm's most precious jewel".
 Visitors described the prince, who was lavishly provided with toys and comforts, including his own troupe of minstrels, as a contented child.

 From the age of six, Edward began his formal education under Richard Cox and John Cheke, concentrating, as he recalled himself, on "learning of tongues, of the scripture, of philosophy, and all liberal sciences".
 He received tuition from his sister Elizabeth's tutor, Roger Ascham, and from Jean Belmain, learning French, Spanish and Italian.
 In addition, he is known to have studied geometry and learned to play musical instruments, including the lute and the virginals.
-He collected globes and maps and, according to coinage historian C. E. Challis, developed a grasp of monetary affairs that indicated a high intelligence.
+He collected globes and maps and, according to coinage historian C. E. Challis, developed a grasp of monetary affairs that indicated high intelligence.
 Edward's religious education is assumed to have favoured the reforming agenda.
 His religious establishment was probably chosen by Archbishop Thomas Cranmer, a leading reformer.
-Both Cox and Cheke were "reformed" Catholics or Erasmians and later became Marian exiles.
+Both Cox and Cheke were "reformed" Catholics, or Erasmians, and later became Marian exiles.
 By 1549, Edward had written a treatise on the pope as Antichrist and was making informed notes on theological controversies.
-Many aspects of Edward's religion were essentially Catholic in his early years, including celebration of the mass and reverence for images and relics of the saints.
+Many aspects of his religion were essentially Catholic in his early years, including the celebration of the mass and reverence for images and relics of the saints.